 Get inspired by interior stylist Hans Blomquist’s maximalistic home imagined for a couple who loves to travel and show off their style through their unique finds.

-The fact that our deco tells a story about us is something that interior stylist Hans Blomquist wanted to express when he created this home for the 2019 IKEA catalogue.
-The couple he visualises living here loves travelling and collecting.
+The fact that our deco tells a story about us is something that interior stylist Hans Blomquist wanted to express when he created this home for the 2019 IKEA catalog.
+The couple he visualizes living here loves travelling and collecting.